tomarrell/talks/go-debugging/notes.md

-Someone a fair bit wiser than myself once said that, "ignoring this prohibition [of data races] introduces a practical risk of future miscompilation of the program."
+Someone a fair bit wiser than myself once said that, "ignoring this prohibition [of data races] introduces a practical risk of future miscompilation of the program."[1]
 In a bit more layman's terms, the dude was essentially saying...

 > **No race is a safe race.**
 >